HactarCE/Yalbi/syntax.md

 # Syntax

-[TODO] This is really out-of-date.
+[TODO] This is somewhat out-of-date and needs to be cleaned up.

 ## Parts of Speech